Penn Transformation Partners Selected May 20, 2026

 Penn Station has the track geometry to do this today.
 Tracks 5 through 21 already connect to both the Hudson tunnels to the west and the East River tunnels to the east.
 The 2021 MTA-WSP white paper confirmed the physical baseline.
 The question is whether the next operating contract is written around that capability or written around the assumption that Penn remains a terminal.

-The contract is being signed before the final study
+Design is advancing before the final study is complete

 The terminal model: Trains arrive, dwell ten to fifteen minutes while passengers board and crews change ends, then reverse out.
 Each operator hoards capacity.
 A delay on one side wastes capacity on the other.